Tanzania Safari: A Family Adventure

 Take a hike before sunset tonight, and then return to your Nyumba in time for dinner.
 Eastern Serengeti Nyumba (B,L,D)

 Day 4 — Eastern Serengeti Ecosystem

 Start the day with a hot drink and a light snack before heading out for a pre-breakfast guided nature walk.
 This afternoon, visit a Maasai women’s cooperative to learn how these women have paired their own skills as artisans and homemakers with their desire to help their families, as well as their own communities.

-Day 5 — Private Nature Refuge to Serengeti National Park
+Day 5 — Eastern Serengeti Ecosystem to Serengeti National Park

 Visit a school, where children can meet their Tanzanian peers in an informal setting (children who have written ahead to a pen pal can meet him or her here).
 Exchange stories, talk about your favorite music, or teach a team sport—whatever feels fun and interesting to the group.

 Continue west to the Serengeti where you will explore for the next three days.
 As you travel further into the African wilds, look for giraffe, lion, ostrich, zebra and warthog.
 Late this afternoon you can settle into your Nyumba, throw a Frisbee, play some games or have a cool drink before joining folks in the dining area for your evening meal.
 Afterwards, gather round the campfire for some stargazing or stories with your guide before heading off to bed.
 Serengeti Nyumba (B,L,D)